A Starting Point

 Need to understand what the U.S. Department of Defense (DoD) directives 8140, 8570, and 8570.01-M, are? don’t worry!
 You’re not the only one.
 These DoD directives may seem confusing, but they’re actually pretty easy to understand.
 This article can help you Make Sense of DoD 8570 and 8140 for your Cyber Security Career.

 For those who are interested in information technology, DoD 8140 is actually a massive opportunity.
-As the DoD increased its focus on cyber security, thousands of jobs for trained individuals have been created.
+As the DoD increased its focus on cybersecurity, thousands of jobs for trained individuals have been created.
 Large and small organizations and businesses are following the DoD’s lead and have begun requiring similar certifications for their employees to help mitigate risk and protect their organizational data.

 DoD 8570 Compliance

 DoD 8570 (technically 8570.1) compliance is required of all authorized users of DoD information systems, including military service members, contractors, and government employees.
-If you’ve been searching for cyber security jobs, chances are you’ve seen a listing with DoD 8570 compliance requirement as part of the posting.
+If you’ve been searching for cybersecurity jobs, chances are you’ve seen a listing with DoD 8570 compliance requirement as part of the posting.

-Signed August 15, 2004, DoD 8570 is a directive which requires American National Standards Institute (ANSI) accredited certification for information assurance workers.
+Signed August 15, 2004, DoD 8570 is a directive that requires the American National Standards Institute (ANSI) accredited certification for information assurance workers.
 You can achieve compliance by achieving specific IT certifications.
 DoD 8570 established three levels of certification requirements for Information Assurance Management (IAM) and Information Assurance Technicians (IAT).
 IAM roles are typically in a management or leadership position, whereas IAT roles are actively working with controlled information or on the networks that carry it.
 If you want to qualify for DoD Information Assurance jobs, you must obtain one of the certifications required for that position category or specialty and level.

 DoD 8140: A New Focus on Cyber Security